katiesevans/datasciencecoursera/Getting_Cleaning_Data/CodeBook.md

 # Code Book

-This is a code book that describes the variables, data, and transformations or work to clean the data
+This is a code book that describes the variables, data, and transformations of work to clean the data

 # Variables
 * `subject_train`- original dataframe that contains the training subjects